 Have you ever spent hours refinishing a piece of furniture only to have the top ruined by a drinking glass ring or even a scratch?

 If you have, you know how incredibly frustrating that can be.
 I get it!
 Depending on the finish, sometimes the only solution is to completely refinish the whole surface.
-But fortunately, if you apply a clear coat, your beautiful finish will be preserved and protected for years to come!
+But fortunately, if you apply a clear coat, your flawless finish will be preserved and protected for years to come!

-Especially if you have young kids, your table top, desk, or coffee table can be easily ruined with an accidental scratch or a drinking glass left on it for too long – not to mention spills!
+Especially if you have young kids, your tabletop, desk, or other small projects can be easily ruined with an accidental scratch or water damage from a drinking glass left on it for too long – not to mention spills!

 I don’t know about you but when it comes to furniture pieces that get a lot of use, I want them to be protected against the potential damage and unexpected spills of everyday life.